Debbie Matz: Post-crisis career

-Since the conclusion of the financial crisis, Matz spearheaded the adoption of policies to keep pace with the evolving credit union system.
+After the 2008 financial crisis, Matz spearheaded the adoption of policies to keep pace with the evolving credit union system.
 Matz in 2011 launched a Regulatory Modernization Initiative consistent with President Obama's Executive Order 13579.
 Over five years, the initiative yielded 22 areas of regulatory relief.

 Matz also led efforts to create NCUA's Office of National Examinations and Supervision with responsibility for supervising federally insured credit unions with more than $10 billion in assets and all corporate credit unions.
 The realignment addresses growing concentrations of assets in larger, more complex credit unions and seeks to protect the NCUSIF from losses.

 To make NCUA an employer of choice, Matz instituted new personnel policies and employee outreach programs.
 As a result of these changes, in December 2012 the Partnership for Public Service's Best Places to Work in the Federal Government ranked NCUA as the most improved mid-sized agency in the federal government.